igor-baiborodine/campsite-booking/README.md

 ### A RESTful web service that manages campsite bookings.

+Read this [blog post](https://www.kiroule.com/article/campsite-booking-api-revisited/) to learn more details.

 ## Technical Task
 ### Booking Constraints
 * The campsite can be reserved for max 3 days.